SimonSapin/rust-forest/README.md

 `idtree`
 --------

-Similar to `arena-tree`, buth the arena is simplified to a single `Vec` and numerical identifiers (indices in the vector) are used instead of `&'a T` references.
+Similar to `arena-tree`, but the arena is simplified to a single `Vec` and numerical identifiers (indices in the vector) are used instead of `&'a T` references.

 Advantages: